Foghat: 2020s

-The lineup of Earl, Bassett, Huhn and O'Quinn would go on to record a live record in November 2019 called 8 Days on the Road.
+The lineup of Earl, Bassett, Huhn and O'Quinn went on to record a live record in November 2019 called 8 Days on the Road.
 The album was released in July 2021.

-In January 2022, lead singer Charlie Huhn retired.
-Scott Holt, formerly a guitarist for Buddy Guy, became the new lead singer and guitarist.
+In January 2022 lead singer Charlie Huhn retired and Scott Holt, formerly a guitarist for Buddy Guy, became the new lead singer and guitarist.
 Holt had previously lent his vocals for Under the Influence and was lead vocalist in Foghat side project Earl & the Agitators.

+In August 2023 Foghat announced plans to release their 17th studio album, Sonic Mojo, with first single being "Drivin’ On," co-written by Kim Simmonds from Savoy Brown in November 2023.
+It was released on 10 November, a year after the ailing Simmonds' death from colon cancer.

+In January 2025 Foghat called in current Blue Oyster Cult drummer Jules Radino to sub for an ill Roger Earl until Roger was able to return in May.

+Also in 2025, one of the group's crew members, Eddie Lefebvre, began appearing on stage with them playing percussion.